kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 ### Scenario 1: Tags managed by the telemetry operator

 Properties:
-* The user-defined LogPipeline elements must not contain any "match" attributes.
+* The user-defined Log Pipeline elements must not contain any "match" attributes.
 * Pipeline elements that emit new tags (for example, `rewrite_tag` filters) must not be used.
 * The telemetry operator adds a "match" attribute to all filters and outputs.